mozilla/telemetry-batch-view/docs/CrashAggregateView.md

     * `stats['content_crashes']` is the number of content process crashes represented by the aggregate.
     * `stats['plugin_crashes']` is the number of plugin process crashes represented by the aggregate.
     * `stats['gmplugin_crashes']` is the number of Gecko media plugin (often abbreviated GMPlugin) process crashes represented by the aggregate.
+    * `stats['content_shutdown_crashes']` is the number of content process crashes that were caused by failure to shut down in a timely manner.

 Plugin process crashes per hour on Nightly for March 14: